 1. Carefully select CMMS maintenance software

 There are hundreds of CMMS/EAM software vendors competing for your business, so it can be time-consuming to narrow down your list of potential vendors.
 One step that can make the process of shopping around for maintenance software easier is creating a reference document that outlines your organization’s requirements.
-Evaluate and select CMMS maintenance software by matching a system’s capabilities with your organization’s specific needs rather than basing your decision on generic demos that aren’t relevant to your organization’s practices and procedures.
+Evaluate and select CMMS software by matching a system’s capabilities with your organization’s specific needs rather than basing your decision on generic demos that aren’t relevant to your organization’s practices and procedures.
 Additionally, take any software you’re considering for a test drive to ensure that it offers the desired functionality.

 2. Plan for your future needs

 Your organization’s requirements will undoubtedly change over time.
 Carefully consider your future needs and whether a CMMS system and vendor will be capable of meeting them.
 Maintenance software is a significant investment, so it’s crucial to choose a system that provides you with a worthwhile ROI in the long run.

 Convince management of the benefits of using maintenance software and translate those benefits into bottom-line savings.
 Senior management must be 100% committed to the success of CMMS implementation because they will play a key role in monitoring the project as well as ensuring that the required funding and internal resources are in place.